 I think so many people would’ve felt better about him, the process, and the Supreme Court had he said, “I was a different person then, I’ve grown, I’ve made better decisions.
 I don’t really know what happened on that night 36 years ago, but I know that I am no longer the same person I was in high school.”

-His mischaracterization of who he was, was so blatant that even his most loyal friends who knew him then withdrew their support (The Daily Podcast by The New York Times.)
-Had he just been honest up front, I think many Americans would have felt better about the decision, even if they disagree with his politics.
+His mischaracterization of who he was, was so blatant that even his most loyal friends who knew him then withdrew their support (Had he just been honest up front, I think many Americans would have felt better about the decision, even if they disagree with his politics.

 Some do not agree with our President’s politics, his demeanor, his lack of clinical experience.
 Others love his bluntness, his lack of fear, the unapologetic way he demands that his voice be heard.
 Red or Blue, it doesn’t matter, love him or hate him, no one should condone it when he models the ‘Never wrong” behavior, times when he is unwilling to apologize, or to learn from others.